 The back is one piece and hence mark on a folded piece as per the direction below

 How to stitch the drapey front jacket

-Hem the bottom edge of the front pieces and back piece.
+Hem the bottom edge of the front pieces and back pieces.
 Make a narrow hem.
-To get a narrrow hem, fold the fabric edge 1/4 inch inside.
+To get a narrow hem, fold the fabric edge 1/4 inch inside.
 Stitch along very close to the fold.
 Trim whatever is extra.
 Fold again and stitch.
-You will get a very narrow hem
+You will get a very narrow hem.

 Join the side seams -Joining the front pieces to the back piece.
 Start joining from the hem ( so that you can keep it aligned / level).

 I finished the seams with a mock french finish so that the edges will be neat inside.
 Mock french seam finish is nothing but seam allowances turned inside and stitched.